 Sharon is a member of the Port Authority, a St. John’s writing group.
 In 2015 they released a collection of stories called Racket, published by Breakwater Books.
 Somewhere in her basement are two expensive pieces of paper: an MA in History from the University of Toronto and a BAH in Psychology and History from Queen’s University.

 Awards: Three NL Arts & Letters Awards for short fiction (2012, 2013, 2015), Percy Janes First Novel Award (2015).

-Publications: short fiction in: Grain, PRISM international, The New Quarterly, The Dalhousie Review, Room, Riddle Fence, and Racket (Breakwater Books, 2015); non-fiction in: The Globe & Mail, Atlantic Books Today, and Freelance, the newsletter of the SK Writers’ Guild.
+Publications: short fiction in: The Journey Prize Stories 29, Hazlitt, Grain, PRISM international, The New Quarterly, The Newfoundland Quarterly (online), The Dalhousie Review, Room, Riddle Fence, and Racket (Breakwater Books, 2015); non-fiction in: The Globe & Mail, Atlantic Books Today, and Freelance, the newsletter of the SK Writers’ Guild.

 Lethbridge, Alberta, and Corner Book, Newfoundland